Korres Aphrodite’s Rose Set

 Korres is one of those brands that I always see around but have never really bought in to.
 I got a few samples from a show at London Fashion Week one year and was pleased with their performance but I didn’t go back for more (I wasn’t on the natural products tip at that time in my life).
 Imagine my delight when I received an Aphrodite’s Rose Set from them.
 Calling All Men, if you’ve left your Valentine’s Day gift purchasing somewhat late may I swiftly point you in the direction of this set – serious Brownie points will be earned!
 But if your lady is a natural and organic beauty freak like me, be warned, she may not like what she sees on the label.

 The Aphrodite’s Rose gift set consists of an Eau de Toilette and an Instant Brightening Mask.
-The EDT is 88.5% natural and on the side of the box they’ve put a handy list of all chemicals that one should be on the look out for in perfumes and I can see that it does contain alcohol and parfum, or artificial fragrance.
+The EDT is 88.5% natural and on the side of the box they’ve put a handy list of all chemicals that one should be on the lookout for in perfumes and I can see that it does contain alcohol and parfum, or artificial fragrance.
 Parfum is always a tricky one as companies are not obliged to state what chemical compound this is… it could be a good one or a bad one!
-The fragrance is simply divine; top notes of Rose, Pink Grapefruit and Blackcurrant, with heart notes of Rose wood, Mint leaves and Freesia and base notes of wood and white flowers.
-If you like you floral fragrances not so sweet this is the scent for you.
-The rose wood and woody base notes create a contrast to the otherwise sweet floral scent and the blackcurrant provides a tartness resulting in a well balanced and never overly sweet fragrance.
+The fragrance is simply divine; top notes of Rose, Pink Grapefruit and Blackcurrant, with heart notes of Rosewood, Mint leaves and Freesia and base notes of wood and white flowers.
+If you like your floral fragrances not so sweet this is the scent for you.
+The rosewood and woody base notes create a contrast to the otherwise sweet floral scent and the blackcurrant provides a tartness resulting in a well balanced and never overly sweet fragrance.

-The mask is rose-scented, 93.3% natural and again the box has a handy check list highlighting all the chemicals it does and does not contain.
+The mask is rose-scented, 93.3% natural and again the box has a handy checklist highlighting all the chemicals it does and does not contain.
 This product contains parfum and PEG, or polyethylene glycol.
 This chemical is a derivative of natural stearic acid and has been deemed safe for use in cosmetics but not safe to use on damaged skin.
-There have also been some links to breast cancer and PEG.
 Considering how dedicated Korres are to using natural ingredients I was pretty surprised to find this ingredient in their products.
 I think it’s great that they have all the nasties on the side and I hope that as a company they are endeavouring to tick all the right boxes on this list.
-The mask itself was nice and creamy so I could apply a nice thick layer and upon removal my skin looked bright and glowing.
+The mask itself was nice and creamy so I could apply a nice thick layer and upon removal, my skin looked bright and glowing.

 Summary: these are certainly lovely products, but not as natural as I would have liked and the non-natural ingredients not as safe as I would have hoped for especially as Korres is a company that has a scientific advisory board that carries out clinical studies to test the effectiveness of natural ingredients on the skin.
 But respect is due for being so transparent about their ingredients –

-Available from asos.com £45 Korres Aphrodite’s Rose Valentines Day Gift Set
+Available from korres.com Korres Aphrodite’s Rose Valentines Day Gift Set